-#28 The history knows many cyber attacks, but the first one was the Morris Warm.
-In the year of 1988 the virus infected about 6000 computers that belonged to the government and Cornel University.
+#38 The history knows many cyber attacks, but the first one was the Morris Worm.
+In the year 1988, the virus infected about 6000 computers that belonged to the government and Cornel University.

-#30 The biggest data breach touched upon Yahoo.
+#39 The biggest data breach touched upon Yahoo.
 The data of 3 billion users were stolen.
-In such a way, hackers got access to people’s names, phone number, emails and other information.
+In such a way, hackers got access to people’s names, phone numbers, emails, and other information.

 Nicholas Negroponte, architect

-#33 The specialists of Positive Technologies predict 275% increase in IoT-devices by 2020.
+#44 The specialists of Positive Technologies predict a 275% increase in IoT-devices by 2020.
 And now it is the right time to think about cybersecurity.

-#34 A casino in North America was cracked through one of “Internet of Things” devices – smart thermometer in aquarium.
+#45 A casino in North America was cracked through one of “Internet of Things” devices – smart thermometer in an aquarium.
 The resourceful hackers from Finland got access to the database of the casino and stole about 10 GB of significant information.

 Satoshi Nakamoto, the founder of Bitcoin

-“Companies spend millions of dollars on firewalls, encryption and secure access devices, and it’s money wasted; none of these measure address the weakest link in the security chain.”
+“Companies spend millions of dollars on firewalls, encryption and secure access devices, and it’s money wasted; none of these measures address the weakest link in the security chain.”